 By augmenting this with a portable habitat – literally a small void of space for the divers to remove themselves from the water – the 4-6 hour allotment can be spent doing work, with the very long decompression being conducted within the habitat.
 While saturation diving and permanent undersea habitat technology and techniques are well established, the portability of our Ocean Space Habitat concept puts near-saturation level excursions at our fingertips in a very cost-effective way.
 This vastly extends the range of technical diving, and resulting scientific discoveries.

 In today’s world, people want everything to be smaller, lighter, faster, and cheaper.
-A Gen 3 system is being constructed which has improved functional capabilities.
 The long-term objective is to arrive at a portable system that can literally be swimmed away from the beach, set up ‘camp’ if you will, and allow divers to spend an overnight at the work or dive location.
-This capability will easily double or triple the range (time and distance travelled of typical technical diving techniques.
+This capability will easily double or triple the range (time and distance traveled) of typical technical diving techniques.

 Permanent undersea habitation has been used as an analog for manned space missions since the 1960’s when our sights were first set on the moon.
 Today, space exploration is actually experimenting with inflatable modules for the International Space Station.
 To visit or even colonize Mars, the payload must be very, very light.
 Portable inflatable underwater habitats might become a useful proxy for future manned space exploration as humans trek further and further away from base stations.